drharcho/enamel-store-locator/wordpress-plugin/readme.txt

 == Changelog ==

+= 1.2.0 =
+* NEW: Lazy loading option - Delays loading Google Maps until the user scrolls to the store locator
+* NEW: Defer scripts option - Loads JavaScript after page content to reduce render-blocking
+* NEW: Preconnect hints - Establishes early connections to Google domains for faster map loading (enabled by default)
+* NEW: Performance settings section in admin panel
+* IMPROVED: IntersectionObserver used for efficient lazy loading with 200px pre-load margin

 = 1.1.0 =
 * NEW: Custom marker upload - Use WordPress media library to upload custom default and active marker images
 * NEW: WP Rocket compatibility - Moved CSS to external file with safelist filters for "Remove Unused CSS" feature